 - 1/2 teaspoon salt

 Melt butter, toss olive oil, butter, salt and onions together.
-Add to crockpot and cook on low for 8 hours (or more) or on high for 6 hours (or more.)
+Add to crockpot and cook on high if your slow cooker runs cool for 10 to 16 hours and on low with a hotter, newer model from 8 to 14 hours.
 Stir two to three times during the process.

 Store in the fridge for several days or the freezer for several months.